Invesco's quarterly profit falls 15.5 percent after UK fine

 Net long-term flows at Invesco, not including flows into institutional money market funds, were $6.5 billion.

-Invesco's PowerShares QQQ fund had net outflows of $1.3 billion during the quarter.
-PowerShares is the fourth-largest U.S. provider of ETFs by assets, following BlackRock Inc, Vanguard and State Street Corp.
+Invesco's PowerShares QQQ fund (QQQ.O) had net outflows of $1.3 billion during the quarter.
+PowerShares is the fourth-largest U.S. provider of ETFs by assets, following BlackRock Inc (BLK.N), Vanguard and State Street Corp (STT.N).

 "ETF flows can be really volatile," Montgomery said, noting that the bigger question going forward for PowerShares is addressing how to scale and diversify the platform.
 "Even as the number four player, they're still a distant fourth," he said.

-Among other asset managers, BlackRock Inc reported a 20 percent rise in quarterly profit, while T.Rowe Price Group had a 25 percent rise.
+Among other asset managers, BlackRock Inc (BLK.N) reported a 20 percent rise in quarterly profit, while T.Rowe Price Group (TROW.O) had a 25 percent rise.

 Invesco ended the quarter with $787.3 billion in assets under management, up $8.6 billion from the end of December.